-S3 Client Extension extends the functionality of the All-in-One WP migration plugin, connecting it to your Amazon S3 account.
-This facilitates importing and exporting your website/network of sites directly between your S3 Client cloud space and your website.
+The S3 Client Extension adds to the functionality of the All-in-One WP Migration Plugin by connecting it to your Amazon S3 account.
+This allows you to directly import and export your website/network of sites between your S3 Client cloud space and your website.

-The S3 Client settings appear in the dropdown of the All-in-One WP Migration plugin in WordPress once the extension is successfully installed and activated:
+After installation and activation, the S3 Client settings appear in the All-in-One WP Migration plugin dropdown:

 For more details about installing the tool, you can visit: https://help.servmask.com/knowledgebase/install-instructions-for-s3-client-extension/